alpha-asp/Alpha/README.md

 will automatically fetch all dependencies (declared in [`build.gradle.kts`](build.gradle.kts)) and compile the project.

-Artifacts generated will be placed in the `build/` subfolder of the repsective module.
+Artifacts generated will be placed in the `build/` subfolder of the respective module.
 Most notably you'll find files ready for distribution at
 `alpha-cli-app/build/distributions/`.
 They contain archives which in turn contain a `bin/` directory with scripts to run Alpha on Linux and Windows.